Can you Hire Someone I Already Know to be

 - The rest of the folder is for the Private Worker; it should take about 1 to 1 ½ hours to fill out and there are instructions included.
 The Private Worker mails us back the necessary documents and we put them into our system.

-- A Program Coordinator will let you and the RCP know when they may begin working for your family.
+- Human Resources will let the RCP know when they may begin working for your family.
 We do not pay RCP’s for work done previous to the official hire date.

 Private Workers make $9.50/hr plus mileage reimbursment.
 Private Workers are not eligible for all the same bonus and incentive programs as our General Workers.